“How To Quit Your Job and Travel The World!” – Plenty of travel bloggers.

 Even worse is the fact that some people don’t even have a passport.
 That makes it impossible to travel at all.

-If you have the possibility and ability to save money, that is a privilege.
-There are people with mental and physical illness that makes it impossible for them to work.
+If you have the possibility and ability to save money, that’s a privilege.
+There are people with mental and physical illnesses that makes it impossible for them to work.
 With a disability, it’s far more of a challenge to find a job and save up money for that dream trip.
 Not to mention that it’s harder to travel with a disability.

 Another thing to take into account is that in some countries, there simply are no jobs.
 Think about all those people living in poverty.
 Or people might not be educated enough for the available jobs, nor have the money to get any education for that matter.
 The fact that you are educated, gives you so much more possibilities.

-Next to having a passport, money and health, there are also other factors to take into account.
+Next to having a passport, money, health and freedom, there are also other factors to take into account.
 For instance, some people have loved ones to take care of.
 Think about very sick relatives without anyone else to cater for them.
 Even if that person has the ability to leave, it often isn’t as simple as that.
 It’s good to be selfish sometimes, but there are boundaries.

 Being a parent also makes it a bit more of a challenge to travel.
 I know there are plenty of parents that travel with their little ones, even long term, but that doesn’t mean every parent can do this.